terrydolan/lfctrio/README.md

 # lfctrio
-Lfctrio is an analysis of Liverpool Football Club's top striking trio using iPython Notebook, python, pandas and matplotlib
+This [lfctrio notebook](http://nbviewer.ipython.org/github/terrydolan/lfctrio/blob/master/lfctrio.ipynb) analyses Liverpool Football Club's goalscoring data from 1892-1893 to 2014-2015.
+In particular Liverpool's top scoring trio is identified and compared to Barcelona's best from 2014-2015.

+The analysis uses IPython Notebook, python, pandas and matplotlib to investigate the data from lfchistory.net.
+The  graphs are generated automatically from the munged data to help describe LFC's performance.

+For more information see Terry's [A Striking Trio](http://terrydolan.blogspot.co.uk/2015/06/lfc-a-striking-trio.html) blog post.